7steph7gmailcom/Week3RandomPasswordGen/README.md

   (ref: Class activites #7 in unit 4)

-  - stating lenght of PW must be between at least
-    8 no more than 128 characters
+  - stating lenght of PW must be between at least 8 and no more than 128 characters.
+Ask user how many characters long they desire.
+  - if/else statements to:
-    if/else statements to clear prompt, check for valid user input, tells user if input is valid or needs to be corrected, store info.
+    check for valid user input, tells user if input
+    is valid or needs to be corrected.

-  - confirm PW to include or exclude lowercase,
-     uppercase, numeric and/or special charactors
+  - confirm if user PW to include or exclude lowercase, uppercase, numeric and/or special charactors
-    if/else statements to clear prompt, check for user valid input, store info
+  - if/else statements to: verify user selections
+    and valid input.

-  - an answer to each prompt should be validated and at least one charactor type should be selected
+    (at least one charactor type should be selected) Record data.

-- After all prompts are answered - PW generated should match selected criterias
+- After all prompts are answered - PW generated
+  should match selected criterias.
+  Must formulate random password generator.

 - When PW is generated, should display in an alert or written on page.

 - Media query